confluentinc/ksql/design-proposals/klip-33-key-format.md

 If a `CREATE TABLE` or `CREATE STREAM` statement does not include a `KEY_FORMAT` property, the key format is picked up from the `ksql.persistence.default.format.key` system configuration.
 If this is not set, then an error is returned.
+Note: The server config will have this set to `KAFKA` to maintain backwards compatibility with current system by default.

 ### Implementation